Anh-Quan (Bill) Pham

 News & Updates

-May 2025: I will serve as President of the Penn Robotics Entrepreneurs Club (PREC) during the 2025–2026 academic year!
+May 2025: I will serve as President of the Penn Robotics Entrepreneurs Club (PREC) during the 2025–2026 year!

 Jan 2025: Excited to share that I've started as a Graduate Research Assistant at the GRASP Lab, University of Pennsylvania, working on various aspects of Reinforcement Learning for Robotics!